EduardDopler/auth-ms/README.md

     - `/register` for creating a user
     - `/login` for authenticating a user, i.e. creating tokens for a registered user
     - `/refresh` for creating a new access token from a refresh ("remember-me") token
-- endpoints for updating stored users (username, secret, roles)
+- endpoints for updating stored users (username, secret, roles) and removing them and their current tokens
 - password-based authentication against the JWT server
 - secure (read more on [security](#a-word-on-security))
 - scheduled auto-cleanup of expired tokens
 - Fault tolerance (retry and fallback) for store-service calls
 - `Server-Timing` headers in responses for timing and efficiency tracing
 - lightweight and fast
+- built with the [Quarkus](https://quarkus.io/) framework
     - ultra-efficient native (binary) builds possible (no JVM needed)
 - ready-to-use Docker compose files

 ## Architecture